The Refactor of My Games App

 The Real Lesson

-Not every app needs more architecture.
-The lesson is narrower.
-A simple architecture stays simple only for as long as the product still fits inside it.
+Not every app needs more architecture, and that’s not the lesson here.
+The lesson is narrower: a simple architecture stays simple only as long as the product still fits inside it.

-The project moved from a working app with growing exceptions to a platform with explicit boundaries.
+The project went from a working app with a growing pile of exceptions to a platform with explicit boundaries.

 Closing

-The old version was easier to ship quickly.
-The new version is easier to trust.
+The old build was easier to ship.
+The new build is easier to trust.

-For a multiplayer app with timers, room state, reconnects, and several game modes, that trust matters more than saving one more route file.
+For a multiplayer app with timers, room state, reconnects, and several game modes, that trust matters a lot more than saving one more route file.